Grand Rex: Since the 1980s

 In 1984, the Grand Rex included seven halls, then eight in 1990, but without having needed to divide the great hall, going against a trend noticeable in other cinemas.
-The Grand Rex and its Art Deco facade are listed in the inventory of the Monument Historique in 1981.
+The Grand Rex and its Art Deco facade are listed in the inventory of the Monument historique in 1981.

-In 1988, "Le Grand Large" (The Great Large) was installed, a 300 square meters screen, making it the biggest (non-IMAX) screen in Europe.
-Designed and created by Luc Heripret, it was inaugurated by Luc Besson’s The Big Blue, which totalled tickets sold at the Grand Rex after months on the bill.
+In 1988, Le Grand Large ("The Great Large") was installed: a 300 square meters screen stretching over 81 feet wide and 37 feet tall, making it the biggest non-IMAX screen in Europe.
+Designed and created by Luc Heripret, it was inaugurated by French filmmaker Luc Besson's The Big Blue, which totalled tickets sold at the Grand Rex after months on the bill.

-In 1997, the Grand Rex opened its program to festivals, concerts and solo performances of many artists who perform on stage.
+In 1997, the Grand Rex opened its program to festivals, concerts, and solo performances of many artists who performed on stage.

-In 1988, the director Peter Jackson received an award for his film Bad Taste there, and, in 2002, the singer Britney Spears was present for the screening of Crossroads, causing a riot, during which some outside windows were shattered.
+In 1988, New Zealand filmmaker Peter Jackson received an award for his film Bad Taste there.
+In 2002, American singer Britney Spears was present for the screening of Crossroads, causing a riot, during which some outside windows were shattered.

 In 2009, the façade was equipped with digital signs, whose light showcases its Art Deco column.

 In 2017, the great hall was renovated.

-In 2020, from February 22 to March 8, the singer Madonna played her last eight shows of her Madame X Tour.
+In 2020, from February 22 to March 11, American singer-songwriter Madonna performed her last eight shows of her Madame X Tour; however, three of the scheduled performances were cancelled.

 While its contemporary attendance levels are usually close to a million spectators, the COVID-19 pandemic forced the Grand Rex to close in August 2020, after attempting at the end of the first lockdown in June, to screen retrospectives and thematic marathons.
-Starting from December of the same year, the cinema is being fully renovated.
+Starting from December of the same year, the cinema was fully renovated.

-The Grand Rex now has a capacity ranging from to spectators in its great hall.
+The Grand Rex currently has a capacity of over spectators in its great hall.

-It is renowned for hosting premieres with the films’ crews as well as special events, called “Marathons”, which gather the fans of a franchise (i.e. Star Wars, the Marvel Cinematic Universe, various adaptations of Tolkien’s work, The Hunger Games).
+Additionally, it hosts premieres with the films' crews as well as special events called "Marathons", which gather fans of a franchise; e.g. Harry Potter, The Hunger Games, the Marvel Cinematic Universe, Star Wars, and various adaptations of J. R. R. Tolkien's work.

 In 2023, the film Oppenheimer premiered at the Grand Rex.
+In 2026, the film Disclosure Day also premiered at the Grand Rex.